xdevplatform/account-activity-dashboard/README.md

 Load the web app in your browser and follow the instructions below.

 1. Setup webhook config.
 Navigate to the "manage webhook" view.
-Enter your webhook URL noted ealier and click "Create/Update."
+Enter your webhook URL noted earlier and click "Create/Update."

 2. Add a user subscription.
 Navigate to the "manage subscriptions" view.
 Click "add" and proceed with Twitter sign-in.
 Once complete your webhook will now recieve account activity events for the user.

 ### Using the command line example scripts
-These scripts should be executed from root fo the project folder.
+These scripts should be executed from root of the project folder.
 Your environment, url or webhook ID should be passed in as command line arguments.

 1. Create webhook config.